How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 Photo Credit: DFA official website

-In addition to the countries NOT included above, Apostille certificates are also NOT accepted in Austria, Germany, Greece, and Finland.
+Apostille certificates are NOT accepted in Austria, Germany, Greece, and Finland.

 List of Documents That Can Be Authenticated and Get an Apostille Certificate